ToanBm/VOI-node-testnet/README.md

-# VOI-node-testnet
+# VOI node testnet

-1. Run the following commands to download some requirements and add the algorand repository, from which you will be getting your node software and its updates
+### 1. Run the following commands to download some requirements and add the algorand repository, from which you will be getting your node software and its updates:
 ```Bash
 sudo apt install -y jq bc gnupg2 curl software-properties-common
 ```